-Erin is a co-founder and the Executive Director of Pockets of Light.
+Erin is the Executive Director of Pockets of Light.

 After graduating with a marketing degree from James Madison University and working as a marketing coordinator for a couple of years, Erin decided to pursue her teaching degree and completed a secondary education program at George Mason University.
 She taught mathematics at the middle and high school level in Fairfax, VA and Charlotte, NC.

 In 2008, Erin’s first child Hailey was stillborn a month shy of her due date.
 At the time, Erin and her husband were living in Charlotte, NC, and became involved with a non-profit called KinderMourn that offered support to grieving parents.
 Through participation in KinderMourn’s support group as well as speaking at grief workshops and the annual holiday memorial service, Erin’s interest in helping those who had lost a baby continued to grow.

 After relocating to Montclair, NJ a few years ago, in an effort to continue to help bereaved parents, Erin became a community volunteer with Now I Lay Me Down to Sleep.
 After some research, she came to the realization that there was very little consistent support in the area for those who had lost a baby and became determined to change that.

 Since the loss of Hailey, Erin and Tom were fortunate enough to bring home two healthy children.
 Sadly, in 2015, they experienced a miscarriage at 10 weeks.